OatsRx/Pixel-Review-Project/README.md

 ##### Content

-Text for all existing reviews wask taken from [ign.com](https://www.ign.com/uk)
+Text for all existing reviews was taken from [ign.com](https://www.ign.com/uk)

 ##### Media